nihaal5cw/Smart_File_Assistant/README.md

 ## Step 2: Embedding Generation

-Each text chunk is converted into vector embeddings using the model:
+Each text chunk is converted into **vector embeddings** using the model:

 ```
 all-MiniLM-L6-v2
 ```

-Embeddings represent the **semantic meaning of text**, allowing the system to match queries even if exact keywords differ.
+Embeddings represent the **semantic meaning of text**, allowing the system to match queries even if keywords differ.

 Example: